wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 4. Point Biserial Correlation Coefficient

 ### Conclusion
-1. Most variables in the dataset have little to no impact on Loan Status
+1. The majority of variables within the dataset exhibit minimal influence on Loan Status.
-2. Most of our variables are catergorial variables (Y,N,0,1)
-3. Credit_History is the most significant variable affecting Loan Status
-4. Property Area might be a variable affecting Loan Status
-5. Our model is able to predict Loan Status with an accuracy of 93%
+2. Credit History emerges as the most pivotal factor influencing Loan Status.
+3. Predominantly, our variables are categorical, represented by values such as Y, N, 0, and 1.
+4. Our model demonstrates a 93% accuracy in predicting Loan Status.

 ### What did we learnt from this project?
 1. Handling imbalanced datasets using resampling methods
-2. Random Forest Regression
+2. Utilizing Random Forest Regression techniques.
-3. Cramers V
+3. Employing Cramer's V for categorical variable analysis.
-4. Point Biserial correlation
+4. Implementing Point Biserial correlation for examining associations between continuous and dichotomous variables.

 ### References
 1. https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction